 During the late nineteenth century there was considerable concern at the loss of life and craft at sea.
 A plan to provide several Harbours of Refuge along the east coast of Britain was made, but the only Scottish development occurred at Peterhead.
 A male prison was constructed to provide convict labour to build the breakwaters, work on which started in 1886 and continued until completion in 1956, interrupted only by the two world wars.

 By the time the harbour was completed, sail had given way to power and there was no longer a requirement for a Harbour of Refuge.
 The sheltered bay created by the breakwaters was little used until the discovery of oil in the North Sea.
 The strategic location of Peterhead made it an ideal centre for servicing the offshore oil and gas industry.
 The provision of purpose built support bases and deep water berthing has enabled Peterhead to develop its role as an important centre for this industry.

 Today Peterhead is a versatile port which provides deep-water berthing for a broad range of industries including fishing, oil and gas, renewables, agricultural products and leisure.
 Users enjoy a prompt and efficient port call together with a positive approach to customer service.

 Peterhead Port Authority operates mainly in a ‘landlord’ capacity, in that stevedoring operations are carried out by third parties.
 This work is undertaken by independent operators, the most prominent of which is ASCO.
-There is a staff of 63, led by the Chief Executive, John Wallace.
+There is a staff of 63, led by the Chief Executive, Ian Laidlaw.
 These staff are involved with managing and operating the fishmarket, ship repair facilities, maintenance, vessel traffic services and administration functions.

 The Authority operates and manages the port in a manner which maximises the benefits to existing and future stakeholders whist recognising that its primary responsibility is to ensure the long term success of the port itself.